imyhalex/comp-sci-study-journal/data_structure&algorithms/trees_basic.md

         if (leftNode != null && rightNode != null)
             return node;

         // 5.
-Otherwise, return the non-null side (could be null if neither side has p or q) return leftNode != null ? leftNode : rightNode;
+Otherwise, return the non-null side (could be null if neither side has p or q) - return left or right return leftNode != null ? leftNode : rightNode;
     }